wafflepie/afformative/packages/afformative/README.md

   - Example usage: N/A.

 Please [submit an issue](https://github.com/wafflepie/afformative/issues/new) or open a pull request if you want to add a suggestion.

+### FORMATTER_OVERRIDE

+A string constant meant to be used as an object key.
+Assign a function to a value under this key to override the behaviour of all formatters.

 ## Changelog